 - Be careful when you clean the cooktop because the area over the pilot (on standing pilot models) will be hot. - After prolonged use of a range, high floor temperatures may result and many floor coverings will not withstand this kind of use.
 Never install the range over vinyl tile or linoleum that cannot withstand such type of use.
 Never install it directly over interior kitchen carpeting. - Do not leave children alone or unattended where a range is hot or in operation.
 They could be seriously burned. - Do not allow anyone to climb, stand or hang on the oven door, broiler drawer or cooktop.
-They could damage the range and even tip it over, causing severe personal injury. - children should not be stored in cabinets above a range or on the backsplash of a range-children climbing on the range to reach items could be seriously injured. - For your safety, never use your appliance for warming or heating the room.
+They could damage the range and even tip it over, causing severe personal injury. - CAUTION: Items of interest to children should not be stored in cabinets above a range or on the backsplash of a range-children climbing on the range to reach items could be seriously injured.